milmor/TransGAN/README.md

 ## References
 Code:
 - This model depends on other files that may be licensed under different open source licenses.
-- TransGAN uses Shengyu Zhao, Zhijian Liu, Ji Lin, Jun-Yan Zhu and Song Han.
-[Differentiable Augmentation](https://arxiv.org/abs/2006.10738).
+- TransGAN uses [Differentiable Augmentation](https://arxiv.org/abs/2006.10738).
 Under BSD 2-Clause "Simplified" License.
 - Small-TransGAN models are instances of the original TransGAN architecture with a smaller number of layers and lower-dimensional embeddings.

 Implementation notes: